paldepind/blog/_posts/2013-11-11-escape-the-angularjs-router.md

 $routeProvider.when('/foo', { redirectTo: 'bar.html' })
 ```

 But instead of a string a function can also be supplied.
-AngularJS will then call
+AngularJS will then
-it and redirect to its return value.
-The function will be called with the URL as its
+call it and redirect to its return value.
+The function will be called with the
-second argument and my trick is to simply do an old school
+URL as its second argument and the trick is to simply do an old school
 `window.location.href` inside this function to do an actual page redirect.
+Here we're also utilizing the fact that if the function doesn't return a
+string, AngularJS will simply skip the redirect part.

 ```javascript
 var redirect = function(skip, url) {